Pineapple Salsa: Flavor, Heat Level, Pairings, and What to Look For

 - Used as a taco topping

-- Spoon-served over crostini or flatbreads
+- Spooned over crostini or flatbreads

 Simple Everyday Meals